zebrunner/carina/docs/automation/api.md

 ### Pre requirements

-To use carina's api feature, add certain dependency to your pom.xml
+To use api feature, add certain dependency to your pom.xml

 ```xml
 <dependency>